had to append these lines

 Check if the https connection is working via browser https://ipaddress:9980 or curl:

-Go to your reverse proxy, in my case I just use the nginx webui, and add another subdomain for collabora with an SSL certificate.
+Go to your reverse proxy, in my case it’s nginx proxy manager, and add another subdomain for collabora with an SSL certificate.

 You also have to add a few custom locations.
 Look at the Collabora website for the some nginx configs.
 I used the second with “SSL terminates at the proxy”.
 I also added the given custom locations via the webui, e.g.: